biolab/orange3/doc/visual-programming/source/widgets/visualize/silhouetteplot.rst

 Example
 -------

-In the snapshot below, we have decided to use the **Silhoutte Plot** on the *Iris* data set.
-We selected data intances with low silhouette scores and passed them on as a subset to the :doc:`Scatter Plot<../visualize/scatterplot>` widget.
+In the snapshot below, we have decided to use the **Silhoutte Plot** on the *iris* data set.
+We selected data intances with low silhouette scores and passed them on as a subset to the :doc:`Scatter Plot <../visualize/scatterplot>` widget.
 This visualization only confirms the accuracy of the **Silhouette Plot** widget, as you can clearly see that the subset lies in the border between two clusters.

 .. figure:: images/SilhouettePlot-Example.png

 If you are interested in other uses of the **Silhouette Plot** widget, feel free to explore our `blog post <http://blog.biolab.si/2016/03/23/all-i-see-is-silhouette/>`_.